CADworks μMicrofluidics 3D Printer

 High Precision Accuracy

-The CADworks μMicrofluidics Edition 3D Printer enables high resolution and accurate printing without sacrificing productivity and quality.
+The CADworks μMicrofluidics 3D Printer enables high resolution and accurate printing without sacrificing productivity and quality.
 With its large build platform, it gives the user the ability to print more models in one single printing session.
-The CADworks μMicrofluidics Edition 3D Printer is capable of building models up to 125mm x 70mm at 65um to 57mm x 32mm at 30um (Depending on the resolution required).
-This makes the CADworks μMicrofluidics Edition ideal for micro structure applications.
+The CADworks μMicrofluidics 3D Printer is capable of building models up to 125mm x 70mm at 65um to 57mm x 32mm at 30um (Depending on the resolution required).
+This makes the CADworks μMicrofluidics ideal for micro structure applications.

 WHAT ACADEMICS & PROFESSIONALS ARE SAYING